bbucksch/bbucksch.github.io/docs/index.md

 This work demonstrates the feasibility of using synthetic images to train an object detection model for multi-instance trash classification, even in the absence of an extensive real-world dataset.
 By systematically generating synthetic piles of trash with carefully managed bounding boxes, we were able to fine-tune a YOLOv8n model that recognizes and categorizes objects such as plastic, paper, and metal.
 Crucially, our experiments revealed that increasing the realism of synthetic backgrounds leads to higher performance on real-world images: the model trained on textured-background data outperformed its white-background counterpart by a significant margin in every relevant metric.

 Yet, our results also highlight that a noticeable domain gap remains.
 While textured synthetic images bring the training distribution closer to real-world conditions, mismatches in lighting, object appearances, occlusions, and contextual details still affect generalization.
-Evaluations on a small set of 30 real images—though indicative—underscore the need for larger and more diverse datasets to further validate performance and reliability.
+Evaluations on a small set of 30 real images underscore the need for larger and more diverse datasets to further validate performance and reliability.
 In practical implementations, even moderate misclassification could undermine user trust and the overall utility of an automated recycling assistive tool.

 ## References